Soho Hospital in Belleville NJ, a brief history

 "Whatever develops will include senior citizen housing, possibly a complex and a recreation center," Amato said.
 The county administration is taking a strong look at the idea of senior health care" in the form of a continuing health care center incorporated into the site.
 Amato would like to look at the development as part of a total senior citizen complex, from health care to housing.

 The Community Mental Health Services operation will stay intact, Amato said.
-I may not remain in the building it is in.
+It may not remain in the building it is in.

 Funding for development of the property will depend on which proposal is developed, Amato said.
 It may come entirely from the private sector developer.
-Amato said the county will have a strong say in what goes who goes and how it is done.
+The county will have a strong say in what goes who goes and how it is done.
 It may be a contracted arrangement between the county and a private developer.
-Amato said, whatever it is it will be the result to turn out right.
+He added, whatever it is it will be the result to turn out right.